Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Can an AI SDR fully replace a human SDR?

-For high-volume outbound prospecting targeted at a broad TAM, yes — an AI SDR handles research, personalization, and multi-channel sending more consistently and at a fraction of the cost.
-For complex enterprise deals, named account strategies, or markets that require phone-based selling, you still need human judgment.
-Most small teams get the best results from a hybrid model: AI handles prospecting and first-touch messaging, humans manage conversations and close meetings.
+For high-volume outbound prospecting aimed at a broad TAM, mostly yes: an AI SDR handles research, personalization, and multi-channel sending more consistently than a person can sustain.
+For complex enterprise deals, named-account strategies, or markets that sell over the phone, you still need human judgment.
+Most small teams land on a hybrid model: AI runs prospecting and first touch, humans run conversations and close.
 See our AI SDR for small business page for specific use cases.

-How much does an AI SDR cost compared to hiring a human SDR?
+How much cheaper is an AI SDR than a human SDR?

 What results should I expect from an AI SDR tool?

-Expect a 2-4 week ramp to first meetings, a 3-8% positive reply rate on cold outreach, and a cost per meeting under $100 for SMB-focused campaigns.
-GTM Bud guarantees 3 meetings per 800 leads or a full refund — that benchmark is based on data from over 7,000 meetings booked through our parent agency.
+Expect a short ramp to your first meetings, a positive reply rate that climbs as you tighten targeting, and a low cost per meeting relative to a salaried rep. GTM Bud is built on the same playbook that has booked over 7,000 meetings for B2B clients through our parent agency.
 Results vary by industry, ICP quality, and offer clarity.
-The biggest variable is not the tool — it’s whether your targeting and value proposition resonate with the audience.
+The biggest variable is not the tool, it is whether your targeting and value proposition resonate with the audience.

 Is AI-generated outreach less effective than human-written outreach?

 Not when the AI uses real prospect research.
 The misconception is that “AI-written” means generic.
-In practice, an AI SDR that researches each prospect individually — pulling data from LinkedIn activity, company news, hiring patterns, and technographic signals — produces messages with more relevant personalization than a human SDR under quota pressure who defaults to light-touch templates.
-The difference isn’t who writes the message.
-It’s how much research informs it.
+In practice, an AI SDR that researches each prospect individually, pulling from LinkedIn activity, company news, hiring patterns, and technographic signals, produces messages with more relevant personalization than a human SDR under quota pressure who defaults to light-touch templates.
+The difference is not who writes the message, it is how much research informs it.
+Our guide to the best AI tools for personalized cold emails goes deeper on this.

 Should a small team use an AI SDR or hire a fractional SDR?

-For teams under 10 people with deal sizes under $20K ACV, start with an AI outbound sales tool.
-It costs less, ramps instantly, and handles the volume-intensive parts of outbound.
-If you find that conversations and meeting qualification are the bottleneck — not prospecting or first-touch messaging — then consider adding a fractional executive or part-time SDR to handle live conversations.
-Start with AI, layer in humans where the data tells you to.
+For teams under ten people with smaller deal sizes, start with an AI outbound sales tool.
+It costs less, ramps instantly, and handles the volume-heavy parts of outbound.
+If you find that live conversations and qualification are the bottleneck rather than prospecting or first touch, then add a fractional executive or part-time rep to handle conversations.
+Start with AI, then layer in humans where the data tells you to.

 The right move for small teams: start with AI, layer in humans where it matters

-The AI SDR vs human SDR question has a practical answer for small teams: use AI for the 80% of outbound work that benefits from speed, scale, and consistency.
-Use humans for the 20% that benefits from judgment, creativity, and relationship building.
+The AI SDR vs human SDR question has a practical answer for a small team: use AI for the roughly 80 percent of outbound work that rewards speed, scale, and consistency, and use humans for the 20 percent that rewards judgment, creativity, and relationships.
+In practice that means AI handles prospecting, research, message writing, and sending, while a human, whether that is you, a part-time hire, or a fractional rep, handles reply management, qualification, and the meeting itself.

-The cost difference alone justifies starting with AI.
-But the real advantage is time.
-A founder or head of sales who spends 4 hours a day on manual prospecting and email writing can reclaim that time for the activities that actually close deals: running demos, building relationships, and refining the offer.
+The cost difference is the obvious reason to start with AI.
+The bigger prize is time.
+A founder or head of sales who spends hours a day on manual prospecting and email writing can hand that off and spend the reclaimed time on what actually closes deals: running demos, building relationships, and sharpening the offer.